stevenespinal/smart-brain/README.md

 This full stack React Application serves to use the face recognition api.
 Simply grab a link to any image with a person's face and paste it into the input box.
 When you submit, it will display the image below as well as have a box surrounding that person's face.

+# Technologies Used

+- React
+- Express
+- Knex
+- Cors
+- BCrypt
+- Body Parser
+- PostgreSQL

-Steps to reproduce this application to your local machine:
+# Steps to reproduce this application to your local machine:
 1. Simply clone this repo on your desktop either using SSH or HTTPS
 2. Open the cloned folder in your text editor of choice (mine happens to be WebStorm)
 3. After it is loaded up onto your editor, please run an ```npm install``` in order to download the required dependencies for this small scale application.